elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-double-negation-rule-in-inference-and-how-is-it-applied-in-logical-reasoning.md

 url: /learn/mathematics/questions/what-is-the-double-negation-rule-in-inference-and-how-is-it-applied-in-logical-reasoning
 score: -1.0
 related_article1:
-    id: 170224
+    id: 170234
-    title: >-
-        How does deduction contribute to determining the validity of an argument?
-    subject: Philosophy and Greek Myths
+    title: Describe the resolution rule in inference and provide an example of its application.
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
+    url: /learn/mathematics/questions/describe-the-resolution-rule-in-inference-and-provide-an-example-of-its-application
 related_article2:
     id: 170224
-    title: >-
-        How does deduction contribute to determining the validity of an argument?
+    title: How does deduction contribute to determining the validity of an argument?
-    subject: Philosophy and Greek Myths
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
+    url: /learn/mathematics/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
 related_article3:
-    id: 170228
+    id: 170231
-    title: >-
-        Describe the addition rule in inference and its application in logical arguments.
-    subject: Philosophy and Greek Myths
+    title: What is Modus Tollens, and how is it applied in logical arguments?
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/describe-the-addition-rule-in-inference-and-its-application-in-logical-arguments
+    url: /learn/mathematics/questions/what-is-modus-tollens-and-how-is-it-applied-in-logical-arguments
 related_article4:
-    id: 170228
+    id: 170226
-    title: >-
-        Describe the addition rule in inference and its application in logical arguments.
+    title: Explain the simplification rule in inference and provide an example of its application.
-    subject: Philosophy and Greek Myths
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/describe-the-addition-rule-in-inference-and-its-application-in-logical-arguments
+    url: /learn/mathematics/questions/explain-the-simplification-rule-in-inference-and-provide-an-example-of-its-application
 related_article5:
-    id: 170224
+    id: 170223
-    title: >-
-        How does deduction contribute to determining the validity of an argument?
-    subject: Philosophy and Greek Myths
+    title: What is the purpose of rules of inference in logical reasoning?
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
+    url: /learn/mathematics/questions/what-is-the-purpose-of-rules-of-inference-in-logical-reasoning
 ---

 &nbsp;